The Forerunner

 Tempted in the Wilderness

-12 Then the Spirit immediately drove Jesus out into the wilderness; 13 and he was in the wilderness for forty days, being tempted by Satan.
+12 And at once the Spirit immediately drove Jesus out into the wilderness; 13 and he was in the wilderness for forty days, being tempted by Satan.
 He was also with the wild beasts; and the angels were ministering to his needs.5

 Jesus’ Ministry Begins